kushal-kn/mental_fitness_tracker/README.md

 5. View the predicted mood level along with its interpretation.

 ## File Description
-1. mood_predictor.ipynb: Jupyter Notebook containing the Python code for the mood predictor.
+* Mental Fitness tracker.ipynb: Jupyter Notebook containing the Python code for the mood predictor.
-2. mood_predictor.py: Python script containing the same code as in the Jupyter Notebook.
-3. prevalence-by-mental-and-substance-use-disorder.csv: CSV file containing prevalence data for mental and substance use disorders.
+* prevalence-by-mental-and-substance-use-disorder.csv: CSV file containing prevalence data for mental and substance use disorders.
-4. mental-and-substance-use-as-share-of-disease.csv: CSV file containing mental and substance use data as a share of disease.
+* mental-and-substance-use-as-share-of-disease.csv: CSV file containing mental and substance use data as a share of disease.